Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures moved a bit lower during the session, into the 5060s, and then returned to the 5080s, essentially going to nowhere.
+The S&P 500 futures swung up into the 5340s during the session and fell down into the 5320s, returning to the 5330s as the closing bell approached.

 I’ve updated the chart.